45 Common DNA Questions

 Often times family members live in different areas and are not able to get together for a DNA collection.
 If this is the case, you can choose the option for an additional shipping address when you place your order.
 We will link the collection kits before they are shipped, and send one to each address on the order.
 When the samples arrive in the lab they will be matched up using the original referencing put in place before shipping.

-We ship OVERNIGHT for FREE.
+We ship via USPS delivery for FREE.
 We know that sometimes DNA collection matters are urgent and don’t want you to miss the opportunity to collect a swab.
-That is why we ship all of our collection kits going to physical addresses within the contiguous USA through UPS overnight.
-If your order is processed before our shipping cut off of 2:00 PM EST, your collection kit will ship the same day to be delivered the following business day.
-Also, for an additional $5.00, we will include a prepaid 2 day return mailer to get the samples back to the lab within 2 business days of when you drop them off with UPS.
+That is why we ship all of our collection kits going to physical addresses within the contiguous USA through USPS rush delivery.
+If your order is processed before our shipping cut off of 12:00 PM EST, your collection kit will ship the same day.
 We want to make sure you have a clean and sterile collection kit as soon as possible so that you can get your result quicker.
-Please note that while we make every effort possible to get your collection kit to you as soon as possible, we cannot control rare UPS delivery delays due to inclement weather, etc.
+Please note that while we make every effort possible to get your collection kit to you as soon as possible, we cannot control USPS delivery delays due to inclement weather, etc.

 Yes.
 We have special international rates that apply depending upon the country where you or your loved one reside.

-As a general rule, we do not accept payment plans, however for some extenuating circumstances we can offer a split payment for an immigration case or a case over $500.00.
+As a general rule, we do not accept payment plans, however for some extenuating circumstances we can offer a split payment.
 We try to do our very best to help DNA testing fit into any budget to serve our customers as we understand how important these matters are.
 If you have a situation where you would like consideration for a payment plan option, please contact a case manager at (877) 786-9543 and we will make every attempt to help.

 Currently we accept payment in US based funds through MasterCard, Visa, American Express (AmEx) or Discover credit or debit cards.
 We also accept PayPal payments.